 - Companion Care ServicesFeeling lonely is one of the leading causes of depression in seniors.
-If you worry your loved one is becoming isolated, a senior companion can help them stay engaged in their home and in their community.
+If you worry your loved one is becoming isolated, a senior companion can help them stay engaged in their home and their community.
 From going on walks to chatting around the dinner table, companionship care gives your loved one a healthy balance of independence and social interaction.

 - Safety and MonitoringYour loved one should feel safe and comfortable while aging in place.
-Fortunately, home health aides are trained to do a home safety evaluation on arrival.
+Fortunately, home health aides are trained to evaluate home safety on arrival.
 They look at all potential hazards around the home and focus on senior fall-prevention strategies.

-This is a good option if your loved one doesn’t require medical services or other health services.
-Home aides can provide household tasks like cooking and preparing your loved one’s meals as well as other light chores.
+- Meal Preparation, Personal Care Assistance, and Homemaker servicesThis is a good option if your loved one doesn’t require medical services or other health services.
+Home aides can provide household tasks like cooking, preparing your loved one’s meals, and other light chores.
 This situation is ideal for seniors who need support with daily activities but don’t require a high level of care or nursing services.
 Personal care assistance can also be included in this service.

-Most health aides are willing to transport your loved one to the grocery store, doctor’s appointments, extra-curricular classes, and other errands.
+- TransportationMost health aides will transport your loved one to the grocery store, doctor’s appointments, extra-curricular classes, and other errands.
 This helps keep seniors independent and relieves family members who may have day jobs and other commitments.

-In home skilled nursing care costs: $1000–$4,000 per month
+3) In home skilled nursing care costs: $1000–$4,000 per month

-The costs of this type of home care can be customized—depending on whether you require a few hours a day, a few times a week, or around the clock care.
+The costs of this type of home care can be customized—depending on whether you require a few hours a day, a few times a week, or around-the-clock care.